 Venture Academy aims to ignite the passion of every student to become innovators and entrepreneurial leaders who change the world.
 Venture blends self-directed and experiential learning, exceptional teacher coaching, and personalized digital content to prepare its students for college and purposeful life missions by age 16.
 Venture Academy is a 2012 recipient of a Next Generation Learning Challenges grant.

-In August 2013, Venture Academy will open as a grades 6–12 school in Minneapolis.
+In August 2013, Venture Academy opened as a grades 6–12 school in Minneapolis.
 The school will focus on building advanced literacy, STEAM skills (science, technology, engineering, arts and design, and math), and entrepreneurial mindsets.
 Using independent learning, Socratic seminars, and team projects, students will forge personalized pathways and take ownership of their learning informed by one-on-one coaching and real-time data.

 Read the press release announcing the charter school organization network.